Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Wildlife

 Wildlife will pass freely when the Springbank Reservoir is empty.
 The diversion channel will include sections of vegetated slopes, with a 33% gradient to facilitate wildlife movement.
-Wildlife-friendly fencing will be installed along the project perimeter for wildlife to jump over or move under.
+Wildlife-friendly fencing was installed along the project perimeter for wildlife to jump over or move under.
 The areas where Highway 22 crosses the diversion channel are designed to allow wildlife passage.

 Debris management